-In this article, we want to teach you how to install Apache on centos 7.
+In this article, we want to teach you how to install Apache Web Server on Centos 7.

 Apache HTTP Server is a free and open-source web server that delivers web content through the internet.
 It is commonly referred to as Apache and after development; it quickly became the most popular HTTP client on the web.